Automating Excel Tasks with Python

 Typing directly into the Excel program is faster when entering simple data.

-However, for entering and modifying large-scale data or performing repetitive tasks, handling Excel tasks with Python code is much more efficient.
+However, for handling large datasets or repetitive tasks, Python is far more efficient.

-You don't need to understand all the code yet!
+No need to fully understand the code yet!

-Press the ▶︎ Run button marked in green on the code editor to get a practical feel for the environment first, then lightly read through the code explanations below 🙂
+Click the green ▶︎ Run button in the code editor to explore the environment first, then skim through the code explanations below 🙂

-openpyxl is a library used to create or modify Excel files with Python code.
+is a library that allows Python to create and modify Excel files.

-A library is a collection of pre-written code that performs specific functions, allowing you to use necessary features without writing all the code from scratch.
+is a collection of pre-written code that performs specific functions, allowing you to use necessary features without writing everything from scratch.

 1. Creating an Excel File